jessicarush/html-notes/HTML_elements.md

 Defines a label for an `<input>` element.

 #### `<output>`
-The `<output>` tag represents the result of a calculation (like one performed by a script).
+The `<output>` element represents the result of a calculation (like one performed by a script).

 #### `<textarea>`
 Defines a multi-line text input.

 #### `<fieldset>`
-The `<fieldset>` tag is used to group related elements in a form under a common name.
+The `<fieldset>` element is used to group related elements in a form under a common name.
 The name of the group is given by the first legend element that is a child of the `<fieldset>` element.
-The `<fieldset>` tag draws a box around the related elements.
+The `<fieldset>` element draws a box around the related elements.

 #### `<legend>`
 Defines a caption for the `<fieldset>` element.